How to add a locations one at a time in the Bullseye admin form.

 Zip/Postal Code: Enter the Zip or Postal Code.
 By Default, this is a required field.
 To suppress this requirement see this article.

 Active: Keep Yes selected if you want the location to show up in the search results.
 If the location needs to be omitted from the results, you can select No.

 Approved: The approved status is used when companies want to allow locations to register for the locator, and approve them before they go live.
 Since you are adding the location manually, this would likely be Yes.

-Web Only Location: Bullseye allows you to display Web Only (internet based locations such as Amazon.com that do not have a physical address) either on top or on the bottom of the regular locations.
-Select Yes only for locations that do not have a physical location.
-For information on including Internet Locations in the search results, see Modify Search Rules.
+Web Only Location: Bullseye allows you to display Web Only (internet based locations) in addition to regular brick and mortar locations.
+Select Yes if the location will be an internet location.
+For information on including Internet Locations in the search results, see Configure Internet Locations.

 If you don't have information to fill out beyond the basic address information, you may save the location without filling out information under other headings or tabs.

-After you save the location, some additional information will appear after the Zip Code field:
+After you save the information, and select edit on the location, some additional information will appear after the Zip Code field:

 Latitude/Longitude: Bullseye will supply coordinates for you after you save the location, based upon the address you provide.